zkFold/zkfold-bitcoin-lib/README.md

 * `BitcoinBuilderMonad`: Allows building for transaction from `TxSkeleton`.
 Use `runBitcoinBuilderMonadIO` to interact with it.
 * `BitcoinSignerMonad`: Allows signing of built transactions, though only for inputs locked under P2PKH, P2WPKH or a multi-sig (`PayMulSig` type in Haskoin).
 Use `runBitcoinSignerMonadIO` to interact with it.
 For complex scripts, see `ZkFold.Bitcoin.Test.RegTest` module for an end-to-end example.

 We currently have support for raw bitcoin node (which can be ran in pruned mode, costing little of system's resources) and mempool.space.
-Instructions on setting up a node are available [here](https://github.com/zkFold/bitcoin-watchtower/issues/2#issuecomment-2955773138).

 Note that all methods provided under `BitcoinQueryMonad` are efficient for all the supported providers with following exceptions:
 - `utxosAtAddress` is not efficient for locally ran bitcoin node.